Kellcrist1/Kellcrist1/README.md

 # KerolimCristina
-Hi there!👋🏻 i'm Kerolim Cristina...
+Hi there!👋🏻 I'm Kerolim Cristina...

 I'm a Software Engineering student and currently taking a Python programming course at SENAI.
 I'm also delving deeper into data analysis with SQL and studying English to expand my professional